Office

 Mistuhiro Shoji Press Releases

 Media members, dive into our press releases on Mistuhiro Shoji's work, ready for you to use and enhance your journalistic content.
-Available now: 1 press releases ready for immediate access by journalists.
+Journalists can access 1 press releases immediately, ready for your use.

 Work at Nagasaki Wins Silver A' Design Award for Innovative Co-Working Space Blending Nature and History